 We tried many ideas to turn the tide, some good, some not so good and still we couldn’t get ahead and the debt was getting heavier.
 It was during this time that we met Geoff when we inquired about buying some Polwarth sheep.
 Geoff was a true blue Aussie and a real gentleman.
 He was incredibly generous with his time and knowledge of his Polwarth sheep to so many people.
 He was always there for us, gently supporting and guiding and he awakened a passion in Andy and I for the Polwarth sheep and their wool.
 Geoff came at a time when we needed more than sheep, we also needed hope and a friend.

 We knew we were losing the farm and decided that we would rather let go and move on in our own way and time.
 This was an incredibly hard decision for Andy who couldn’t imagine life without his family farm.
 I have no doubt that he will carry the grief and guilt for his lifetime.
 Andy also couldn’t imagine not farming, so we decided we had to find another (cheaper and easier) farm.
 It also had to be a farm to suit our wonderful growing flock of Homeleigh Polwarth sheep.

-Our goals are similar with our wool, to make a living while creating opportunities for others.
-We aim to sell quality Australian wool, locally grown with care and locally processed at a wholesale price.
-This would then provide opportunities for people to value add, stimulate ideas and creativity for business and hobbies to grow.
+We aimed to sell quality Australian wool, locally grown with care and locally processed at a wholesale price.
+This would then provide opportunities for people to value add, stimulate ideas and creativity for other businesses and hobbies to grow.
 It’s so important to keep this wonderful wool industry going in Australia and we want to do our part.
 It’s a huge learning curve and investment for us which is pretty scarey but we’re having a go.
 We couldn’t have picked a better product than the wool from our True, Blue Aussie Polwarth to lead the way.